DanielJMaia/cookbook-project/README.md

         - All the available categories so that the user can go to a specific category no matter what page they're on.
     - The search field that the user can use to search specific recipes.
     - A footer with information about the author of the website and the technologies used, as well as links to the authors GitHub and LinkedIN pages.
-- The navbar has a search field so that user can
+- The navbar has a search field so that user can look up specific recipes by either typing their entire name, or simply keywords such as "chicken" or "risotto"
 - The Home Page
     - It has a large banner image with a slogan in the middle of it.
     - A list of category cards including an image: